Carrot Cake done right—soft, spiced, frosted with rich cream cheese, and topped with candied pecans for that wow factor.

 Cake

-- Divide the batter evenly between the prepared pans (see note 2) and bake for 28–35 minutes, or until a toothpick inserted into the center comes out clean or with a few moist crumbs.
-Remove the cakes from the oven and let them cool for 15 minutes before inverting onto a cooling rack to finish cooling.
+- Divide the batter evenly between the prepared pans (see note 2).
+Bake for 30–40 minutes, or until a toothpick inserted into the center comes out clean or with a few moist crumbs.
+Let cakes cool in pans for 15 minutes, then invert onto a wire rack to cool completely.

 Frosting